 From exploring the many free museums across the country to hunting high and low for little critters, whatever the weather, you won’t be stuck for free or cheap things to do with the kids this summer.

-Keep the kids quiet for a couple of hours (we hope) and visit your local cinema to watch the latest blockbuster.
+The little ones love the thrill of seeing what’s on the big screen.
+For an easy way to keep the kids entertained, why not visit your local cinema to watch the latest blockbuster?
 There are savings to be had if you know when to go.

-ODEON Kids have tickets from £2.50 and no online booking fees.
-Try Vue’s Mini Mornings, with tickets from £2.49 or Cineworld’s Movies for Juniors, available at the weekends from £2.50.
+ODEON Kids have tickets from £2.50 every day while school is out for summer and every Saturday and Sunday morning during term time.
+Or why not head to Vue for Vue’s Mini Mornings, with tickets from £2.49, or go to Cineworld for Cineworld’s Movies for Juniors, available at the weekends from £2.50.
 All you need to do is buy the popcorn.

 Enjoy the thrill of a London show for less this summer where kids can go free with Kids Week.
-From musicals such as Wicked to edgy and educational Horrible Histories, there’s something for everyone.
-Or, sign up to Applause Store and be in with a chance of bagging your family free tickets to a TV show.
-Just keep your eyes on the show calendar.
+With free tickets for kids under 16 available all throughout August for fantastic musical smash hits such as Wicked, to the edgy and educational Horrible Histories, there’s something for everyone.
+If being on TV is more your kids bag, then why not sign up to Applause Store and be in with a chance of bagging your family free tickets to a TV show.
+Just keep your eye on the show calendar.